-As of May 4, 2008, our officers and directors owned an aggregate of 10,838,960 shares, or 31.1% of our outstanding common stock.
+As of June 30, 2008, our officers and directors owned an aggregate of 9,028,979 shares, or 25.87% of our outstanding common stock.
 In addition, a group of stockholders that, as of December 31, 2007, held 4,766,666 shares, or 13.7% of our outstanding common stock, have entered into a voting agreement with us that requires them to vote all of their shares of our voting stock in favor of the director nominees approved by our Board of Directors at each director election going forward, and in a manner that is proportional to the votes cast by all other voting shares as to any other matters submitted to the stockholders for a vote.
 As a result, our existing officers and directors could significantly influence shareholder actions of which you disapprove or that are contrary to your interests.
 This ability to exercise significant influence could prevent or significantly delay another company from acquiring or merging with us.

-Large portions of our outstanding common shares will be released from contractual restrictions on July 5, 2008 and December 31, 2008, and sales of those shares may drive down the price of our stock.
+Large portions of our outstanding common shares have been released from contractual restrictions on July 5, 2008 and additional shares will be released on December 31, 2008, and sales of those shares may drive down the price of our stock.

 Stockholders who received our common shares as a result of the merger between PASW, Inc. and VirnetX, Inc. entered into a Company Lock-Up Agreement restricting sales of their shares until July 5, 2008.
 Subsequently, certain of our stockholders signed a Lock-Up Agreement with our underwriter in connection with our recent public offering, which restricts sales of their shares until December 31, 2008.
-The current trading price may not be reflective of what the price will be once the shares issued pursuant to the merger and not subject to the underwriter's Lock-Up Agreement are released from the Company's Lock-Up Agreement on July 5, 2008 and once the additional shares subject to the underwriter's Lock-Up Agreement are released from the Company's Lock-Up Agreement on July 5, 2008 and once the additional shares subject to the underwriter's Lock-Up Agreement are released on December 31, 2008.
-Sales of such shares may drive down the price of our stock.
-The 15,796,786 shares that will become eligible for trading on July 5, 2008 represent 45.3% of our outstanding common stock as of May 4, 2008.
+Only shares held by our directors and officers currently remain subject to a lock-up agreement and these shares will be released from the lock-up on December 31, 2008.
+Sales of recently released shares may drive down the price of our stock.
+The 15,796,786 shares that became eligible for trading on July 5, 2008 represent 45.3% of our outstanding common stock as of May 4, 2008.
 The 8,489,545 shares that will subsequently become eligible for trading on December 31, 2008 represent 24.3% of our outstanding common stock as of May 4, 2008.